3amwizard/pdsnd_github/README.md

 Most of the credit here goes to Udacity with support from stackoverflow
 ### Acknowledgements
 I would like to thank my partner for all her support as I worked on this course
+### Condolences
+I would like to take this time to appreciate my cousin who passed so young from the dreaded covid disease just two days ago now.
+I wish his wish and his young son would fine peace in this painful time